Procedure for Using Purchase Orders

 5. Creating a Purchase Order

 5.1 The process of creating a purchase order starts with the preparation of a requisition for goods and/or services.
 This requisition is completed by the employee requiring the goods and/or services.
-Refer to PROCEDURE FOR DEPARTMENTAL REQUISITION.
+Refer to Procedure for Unit Requisitions.

 5.2 When the employee designated to control purchasing within a unit receives a requisition which requires the issuing of a purchase order, he/she is required to:

 If the goods and/or services can be obtained internally within the University, the requisition should be forwarded to the appropriate unit, unless prior arrangements have been made with these units to permit external purchasing.
-Consult the Departments of Facilities Management, Technical Services, Printing Services, Financial and Administrative Services, and Computing and Communications for details on policy and procedure for their respective areas.
+Consult the Departments of Facilities Management, Technical Services, Printing Services, Financial and Administrative Services, and Information Technology Services for details on policy and procedure for their respective areas.

 If the goods and/or services have to be obtained externally, the employee designated to control purchasing should determine if his/her unit has the appropriate approval authority for the particular purchase.
 If the items on the requisition are as described in the Special Purchase Approvals List, the requisition will require the approval of the appropriate University office.